braaar/holvi-playwright/readme.md

 This project is in the very early stages, so there are a number of ways the script can be made more robust and feature rich.
 Feel free to open an issue with bug reports or feature suggestions!

+## A word of advice

+This program logs into your bank in an invisible browser and has the power to do anything you could do when logged into the bank in your browser.
+You should read and understand the code before you run it. **Do not let an unknown computer program click around in your web bank!**

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/download) (probably >=18)